hellolingxh/cddlabs/lab6/README.md

 - Semaphore.cpp
   - The implementation file for the Semaphore class.
 This file is provided for your use.
 Make sure you understand how it works.
 - Message.h
-  - This is a class implement the Message.h interface.
+  - This is a class for Message Object to keep the value of the character.
 - Message.cpp
-  - This is a class for Message Object to keep the value of the character.
+  - This is a class implement the Message.h interface.
 - MessageBuffer.h
   - This is a class implement the MessageBuffer.h interface.
 - MessageBuffer.cpp
-  - This is a buffer to keep the Message instance object.
+  - This is a class implement the MessageBuffer.h interface.
 - main.cpp
   - The file containing the main function.
 This main function must create at least two threads demonstrating Producer and Consumer sync works in action.
 - Makefile